cireuj12/forthegram/README.md

 ## Future Features to be Implemented

+* The ability to comment on posts
+* The ability to like posts and comments
+* The ability to create a user profile and follow other users

 This README would normally document whatever steps are necessary to get the application up and running.